muratk3n/thirdwave/en/README.md

 \#GME

 "Robinhood giveth, then it taketh away.
 Hurt one hedge fund, and unless you take the entire system down with it, a Citadel Securities will make sure it grows back.
 They’re all part of the same organism.
-"This makes capitalism very much like the Thing in John Carpenter’s film of the same name: a monstrous, infinitely plastic entity, capable of metabolizing and absorbing anything with which it comes into contact,'"
+'This makes capitalism very much like the Thing in John Carpenter’s film of the same name: a monstrous, infinitely plastic entity, capable of metabolizing and absorbing anything with which it comes into contact'"

 [Link](https://nymag.com/intelligencer/2021/01/gamestop-saga-shows-the-final-boss-is-capitalism.html)